CHAOYiming/hypoblast-blood/README.md

 Mouse embryo dataset [PMID: 30787436] can be retrieved from the MouseGastrulationData repository: https://github.com/MarioniLab/MouseGastrulationData

-human blastocyst dataset [PMID: 38277271] can be downloaded from GEO: https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE136106
+Human blastocyst dataset [PMID: 38277271] can be downloaded from GEO: https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE136106

 The in-house sequencing matrix has been deposited here: